RiccardoParrino/html-css-js-train/resources/slides/md/basic-ts.md

 ```
 ---
 # Types: null, undefined, void and never
-- undefined: used in case of something hasn't been defined yer
+- undefined: used in case of something hasn't been defined yet
 - null means an absecnce of value
 - void: used in function that not return a value
 - never: used in function that never returns a value, e.g throws an exception or cycle undefinitely